Editor’s Note: This blog post has been updated in September 2021.

 The digital learning experience now comprises comprehensive learning initiatives that are based on fundamental mechanisms of human cognition.
 From training customers for better engagement to product training for sales professionals, modern L&D has become integral for companies wishing to make the most of digital assets.

-Leveraging LXP technology to Boost Enterprise Learning
+Leveraging LXP Technology to Boost Enterprise Learning

-Learning is now considered a key component of a successful business strategy and technology as its powerful enabler.
+Learning is now considered a key component of a successful business strategy and technology is its powerful enabler.
 As a result, L&D professionals are transforming the way a business enterprise uses technology to dramatically improve how users learn, to optimize the learning pace for users, and convert learning into actionable skills and behaviors that drive business results.

 Regardless of the size of a company, providing employees with the best possible training opportunities cannot be ignored.
 Effective L&D will help businesses grow and remain competitive in a changing market.

 When providing training, having one platform simplifies the work required for L&D and HR teams and minimizes the number of learning platforms for the end-user.
 This makes LXPs very effective as a one-stop-shop for both administrators and users for a varied set of training needs.
+LXPs are vital for digital learning in the workplace.

 - Improve operational efficiencies